raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 ```

 Naturally, this is a great solution.
 We can make the testing much, much faster if we want, but we've made a huge performance improvement simply by narrowing the "search space."
+We're down to `8!` permutations of queens on unique rows and columns.

+However, we've accidentally regressed in our design.

 ---